 FAQ's

-In our first session, we’ll explore what’s currently going on in your life and what has brought you to consider Therapy.
-You don’t need to prepare anything in advance, but it might be helpful to reflect on any goals or expectations you have for therapy and share these in your initial session.
+In our first session, we’ll explore what’s currently going on in your life and what has led you to consider Therapy.
+You don’t need to prepare anything in advance, however, it can be helpful to reflect on any goals or expectations you have for therapy and bring these into the conversation.
+It’s ok to have a list of things you want to cover.
+We might not cover it all in one session, but structure can help organise your thoughts.
+And if your unsure where to begin, that's ok also.
+Simply creating the space often allows things to surface naturally.

 Therapy is always at your pace.
 You should never feel pressured to talk about something you're not ready to share.

 Starting therapy isn’t a lifelong commitment.
-You don’t have to get it perfect right away — and if it doesn’t feel like the right fit, that’s okay.
+Try not to put lots of pressure on it to go perfectly, if it doesn’t feel like the right fit, that’s ok.
 It’s completely fine (and encouraged!) to try a few different therapists.
+You don't have to stick with the first therapist you meet.
 A big part of what makes therapy effective is the relationship, so it’s worth taking the time to find someone who feels right for you.

 All one-to-one therapy sessions last 50 minutes.
 EMDR sessions are often longer, typically around 70 minutes to allow enough time for the process.